domenic/promises-unwrapping/README.md

 1. Call `deferred.[[Resolve]].[[Call]](undefined, (x))`.
 1. Return `deferred.[[Promise]]`.

+Note: The `resolve` function is an intentionally generic factory method; it does not require that its `this` value be the Promise constructor.
+Therefore, it can be transferred to or inherited by any other constructors that may be called with a single function argument.

 ### Promise.reject ( r )

 `Promise.reject` returns a new promise rejected with the passed argument.